 Up and Running at the Taza Chocolate Bar It took two very large rubber bands (to hold the console to the rest of the display), and a wrought iron tabletop picture stand from Michael's, and a few strategically placed patches of masking tape, but Detour Guy is now live at Taza.
 Here are a few hastily-shot pictures from your phone.

-A Taza Chocolate Bar Customization Not long after the display launched, Christine, the manager of the Taza Chocolate Bar, made a suggestion.
-You always listened to Christine, because she radiated a quiet, no-nonsense practicality.
-She would listen to your futuristic ramblings, deftly insert a question or suggestion, listen some more, then maybe add a few more suggestions.
+A Taza Chocolate Bar Customization Not long after the display launched, Christine, the manager of the Taza Chocolate Bar, makes a suggestion.
+You always listen to Christine, because she radiates a quiet, no-nonsense practicality.
+She listens to your futuristic ramblings, deftly inserts a question or suggestion, listens some more, then maybe adds a few more suggestions.
 Most of the time, her ideas bump the project up a notch.

 A Continuous Rotation Servo If the granite grinding stone is going to spin, you need a "continuous rotation" servo. you order one from Adafruit.
 Unlike the servo driving your Detour Guy's flag, this one will go around in circles.